-Level Sem Course Course Course Title Description Unit Pre- Preclusions Co- Hrs/ Remarks Code Туре requisites requisites wk 2 1 and 2 GC2331 Enrichment Wonderment Exploration I This enrichment course sparks curiosity by empowering students to delve into their interests, plan their own learning journey, and apply it effectively.
+Level Sem Course Course Course Title Description Unit Pre- Preclusions Co- Hrs/ Remarks Code Туре requisites requisites wk 1 1 and 2 GC1331 Enrichment Wonderment Exploration I This enrichment course sparks curiosity by empowering students to delve into their interests, plan their own learning journey, and apply it effectively.
 They begin by submitting proposals for review and refinement, and then embark on self-directed learning during the final week of Semester 2, with the flexibility to continue into the school holiday.
 Upon completion, students showcase their learning accomplishments for evaluation.
 The course fosters self-discipline and the acquisition of skills and knowledge that go beyond the school's main curriculum.
-2 None Year long Course grade will be given in the following year 3 1 and 2 GC3331 Enrichment Wonderment Exploration II Building upon previous wonderment learning, this enrichment course offers students the opportunity to either expand their knowledge in the same area or venture into entirely new subjects of interest.
+2 None Course grade will be given in the following year 2 1 and 2 GC2331 Enrichment Wonderment Exploration II Building upon previous wonderment learning, this enrichment course offers students the opportunity to either expand their knowledge in the same area or venture into entirely new subjects of interest.
 Following proposal approval, students have the chance to refine and adjust their plans before embarking on self-directed independent learning or activities.
 Upon successful completion, students present their achievements for assessment.
 The primary goal of this course is to nurture ongoing enthusiasm for acquiring valuable skills and knowledge beyond the school's core curriculum.
-2 None Year long Course grade will be given in the following year
+2 None Course grade will be given in the following year 3 1 and 2 GC3331 Enrichment Wonderment Exploration III As the concluding chapter of the Junior High wonderment learning series, this enrichment course empowers students to either delve deeper into the previous subject or embark on an entirely new field.
+Following proposal approval, students are provided with the opportunity to fine-tune their plans before embarking on self-directed, independent learning, which can extend into school holidays if desired.
+Upon successfully concluding their project, students showcase their accomplishments for assessment.
+The main objective of this course is to foster ongoing exploration and maintain students' curiosity and enthusiasm for content beyond the school's core curriculum.
+2 None Course grade will be given in the following year